p3palazzo/comparative-histories/chapter.md

 Vernacular architecture
 studies, on the other hand, add a layer of complication to the issue of whether historical criticism can be embedded in a disciplinary setting.
-Vernacular architecture, by contrast, has often been viewed as an intrinsically operative, and therefore disciplinary, field.
+Vernacular architecture has often been viewed as an intrinsically operative, and therefore disciplinary, field.
 First, it deals with social subjects that are not safely stationed in the past, but continue into the present and look towards the future